-Based on the information available at the time of the assessment on the hydrogeology and land uses around the drinking water source(s) of this public water system, the Arizona Department of Environmental Quality (ADEQ) has given a low vulnerability designation for the degree to which this public water system drinking water source(s) are protected.
+Based on the information available at the time of the assessment on the hydrogeology and land uses around the drinking water source(s) of this public water system, the Arizona Department of Environmental Quality (ADEQ) has given a high vulnerability designation for the degree to which this public water system drinking water source(s) are protected.

-A low vulnerability designation indicates that most source water protection measures are either already implemented, or the hydrogeology is such that the source water protection measures will have little impact on protection.
-Further source water assessment information can be found on ADEQ's website: https://azdeq.gov/source-water-protection
+A designation of high vulnerability indicates there may be additional source water protection measures which can be implemented on the local level.
+This does not imply that the source water is contaminated nor does it mean that contamination is imminent.
+Rather, it simply states that land use activities or hydrogeologic conditions exist that make the source water susceptible to possible future contamination.
+Further source water assessment information can be found on ADEQ's website: https://azdeq.gov/source-water-protection or email at sourcewaterprotection@azdeq.gov